SiviHackTeam14/tender-frontend/README.md

 perfectly and still be a hard no (wrong region, budget, missing certification, unavailable capacity).

 This Angular app is the **frontend client**.
-In its current, working state it covers the first step of that pipeline:
+In its current, it visualizes things as follows:

-- Upload a tender ZIP.
-- Watch live extraction progress against the backend.
-- Preview the 12 extracted requirement fields as JSON.
+- 3 company profiles to analyze tenders for.
+- Tenders analyzed and categorized into 3 groups: "Recommended", "To Review" and "Set Aside".
-- Download the extracted JSON.
+- Criterions and reasons for the categorization.

 The triage board (company profiles, BID/MAYBE/REJECT columns, 5-criteria breakdown) exists in the codebase as components and mock data from the original